rydash/letter-potato/README.md

 If you enter a room code that someone else used before, you'll join a game with an existing set of letters plus any words found by other players.

+## This game is a Work In Progress!

+This game isn't finished and doesn't look super nice yet!
+Here are the major things under development:
+* Updating the found words in the game room in real time
+* Styling the game room, making desired action and result of guesses more obvious
+    * Displaying the game room's letters in a big 2x4 grid
+* Preventing guesses while a previous guess is still being validated
+* Various development chores
+    * Adding documentation
+    * Adding PropTypes
+    * Adding Jest unit tests
+    * Cleaning up CSS

 ## Contributing

 ### Getting in touch
 Letter Potato tracks bugs and feature requests using [GitHub Issues](https://github.com/rydash/letter-potato/issues).
-Drop us a line there!
+Drop a line there!

 Want to fix it yourself?
 Great!
 Fork this repo, write some code, and submit a pull request.